cube3power/atsd/rule-engine/condition.md

 # Condition

-Condition is a boolean expression which is evaluated when data is received by or removed from the window.
+A condition is a boolean expression which is evaluated when data is received by or removed from the window.
 For example, the condition `value > 50` returns `true` if the last received value exceeds 50.

 The condition consists of one or multiple boolean checks combined with [boolean operators](operators.md#boolean-operators) `AND` (`&&`), `OR` (`||`), and `NOT` (`!`).

 The expression can include command fields, literal values, window/entity/metric fields, user-defined variables and [functions](functions.md).

-When the condition evaluates to `true` for the first time, the [window](window.md) status changes to `OPEN` causing the execution of 'On Open' triggers.
-Once the condition becomes `false`, the window returns back to `CANCEL` status triggering a corresponding set of 'On Cancel' triggers.
+When the condition evaluates to `true` for the first time, the [window](window.md) status will change to `OPEN` causing the execution of 'On Open' triggers.
+Once the condition becomes `false`, the window reassumes the `CANCEL` status triggering a corresponding set of 'On Cancel' triggers.

 Note that [`Overrides`](overrides.md) take precedence over the condition.